gblbjj/pi-top-install/README.md

 See separate repository https://github.com/rricharz/pi-top-battery-status

-This program has been tested on raspbian jessie and should work well with any distribution.
+This program has been tested on raspbian jessie and pi-topOS and should work well with any distribution.
 Do not forget to turn **i2c** on in *Menu/Preferences/Raspberry Pi Configuration/Interfaces*.
 The program will display the battery status, and will shut down the Raspberry Pi if the battery capacity is low and not